penoonan/app/README.md

 ##Validation

 By default, Sketch uses the [Valitron](http://github.com/vlucas/valitron) validation class.
-You can use Valitron directly in any class, and Sketch also provides a `\Sketch\ValidatorFactory` class so that you can more easily create validator instances or set up validation as a service.
+You can use Valitron directly in any class, and Sketch also provides a `\Sketch\ValidatorFactory` class so that you can more easily inject validator instances or set up validation as a service.